jungwoo721/Simple-Proxy-Server-Python/README.md

 # Simple Proxy Server

 ## Introduction
-Building a simple transparent proxy server, without using any 3rd party libraries The two key features of this proxy server:
+Building a simple transparent proxy server, without using any 3rd party libraries.

+The two key features of this proxy server:
 1. Domain-Level Redirection
    Redirect any url containing “korea” to "http://mnet.yonsei.ac.kr/"